 Reasons to Run for Charity

-Running the London Marathon and fundraising for charity has never been more popular – at the 2013 race 75 per cent of participants raised money for causes close to their hearts.
+Running the London Marathon and fundraising for charity has never been more popular – participants continue to raise money for causes close to their hearts.

 There are two ways that you can run and fundraise: